 Below are the main places of interest on the West Coast.
-As long time locals we can show you our favourite places on this unique stretch of NZ coastline.
+As long time locals we can show you our favourite places on this unique stretch of New Zealand coastline.
 Get in touch with us first to ensure you have the best time possible.

 The West Coast Region is over 600kms long from Karamea to Haast.
-It comprises of lush rainforests, rugged coastlines and towering mountains!
+It comprises of lush rainforests, rugged coastlines, pristine lakes and towering mountains!

-Our starting point is Karamea in the north of the West Coast region, with its warm climate, tropical surroundings and limestone Oparara Arches along with one of NZ’s Great Walks – The Heaphy Track is also located at Karamea.
+Our starting point is Karamea in the north of the West Coast region.
+With its warm climate, tropical surroundings, caves to explore and limestone Oparara Arches it has a natural isolated beauty.
+One of NZ’s Great Walks – The Heaphy Track is also located at Karamea.

-Continuing down the coast you will follow one of the top 10 coastal scenic drives in the world, travelling through Charleston, where you can take part in an amazing underground caving tour with glow worms, before reaching the famous Pancake Rocks and Blow Holes at Punakaiki, a “must do” on any visit to the West Coast.
+Continuing down the coast you will follow one of the top 10 coastal scenic drives in the world.
+Travelling through Charleston, you can take part in an amazing underground glow worm caving tour.
+Then visit the famous Pancake Rocks and Blow Holes at Punakaiki, considered a “must do” on any visit to the West Coast.